tenxsoydev/karen-yank.nvim/README.md

 			-- Register to use
 			reg = "y",
-			-- Placeholder with which the register will be filled after use -- E.g. possible values are '""' to clear it or 'false' to leave the transient content placeholder = "👩🏼",
+			-- Placeholder with which the register will be filled after use placeholder = "👩🏼",
 		},
 	},